Time Evolution of Uniform Sequential Circuits: Results

 \section{Results}

 To benchmark the proposed algorithm, we simulate the quenched dynamics of the transverse-field Ising model with the longitudinal field

-over an infinite spin--$1/2$ chain.
+over an infinite spin--$1/2$ chain~\footnote{{ Generalization to a Hamiltonian with longer-range interaction acting between qubits separated by $d$ would require a transfer matrix in Fig.\,\ref{fig:Tevolution} act on $2 N_q - 2 + d$ qubits.}}.
 The initial wave function is taken as a fully-magnetized state $|\psi_0 \rangle = |\ldots 000\ldots\rangle$ in the $\sigma^z$ basis.
 We use a fourth-order Trotterized iTEBD simulation with $\chi = 1024$ uniform MPS and $\delta t J = 10^{-2}$ as a quasi-exact reference labeled {\it iTEBD} in all figures.
 In the following, we simulate the algorithm on a classical computer to study the properties of the {\ourAnsatz} ansatz.
 The complexity of the {\ourAnsatz} ansatz is controlled by $M_U$ and $N_q$.
 The complexity of measuring local observables and running the time-evolution algorithm depends additionally on $M_E$, i.\,e., the accuracy of approximating the environments.
 In Sec.\,\ref{sec:result_1}, we study the effect of varying $N_q$ and $M_U$ in simulating the time evolution with exact environment obtained by exact diagonalization of the transfer matrix.
 In Sec.\,\ref{sec:result_2}, we study the accuracy of approximating an exact environment with a layered circuit with finite $M_E$, derive the relation between the required $M_E$ and $N_q$ and perform the full realistic simulation with both state and environment presented in the sequential form.
 Finally, in Sec.\,\ref{sec:result_3}, we demonstrate measuring the evolution of physical observables on a QPU with a classically optimized {\ourAnsatz} circuit.